muratkrdl/Wordle/README.md

 This is a word finding game

-We write a word, If the box containing the character is gray, it is wrong; if it is yellow, its place is wrong; if it is green, its place is correct.
+The player writes a word, If the box containing the character is gray, it is wrong; if it is yellow, its place is wrong; if it is green, its place is correct.

-We can only try 6 times.
-If we find the word we win, if we can't find it we lose.
+The player can only try 6 times.
+If the player finds the word we win, if the player can't find it the player loses.

 # Gameplay